The Zoo Member Calendar Photo Competition is back!

 Just remember photographing animals takes patience, please respect the animals and also fellow zoo visitors.
 Never bang on exhibit glass or raise your voice to try and get an animal to react.
 Take your time and give yourself more chance to enjoy the animals, their behaviour and your photography.

 The competition opens at 9.00am Monday 15 February 2021 and closes at 11.59pm Sunday 30 May 2021.
 Be sure to read the full terms and conditions.

 - Entries received via email or any other means other than the above website will not be accepted.

-- Members must provide full name, member number, phone and email with registration
+- Members must provide full name, member number and email with registration

-- Entrants with images from multiple properties will be required to register a submission for each property, which may include multiple images
+- Entrants with multiple photos will be required to submit a registration for each photo

 - Maximum 4MB per submission

 - Hi-Res version no less than 15MB must be available and provided by the winners on request

 - The judges decision is final